its-your-favorite/scalaRiddle/readme.md

 A player can do this, by asking "What value must my card be, for [the expression] to equal the number I'm responsible for?"
 For example, if Clubs =0, and Alice sees 3 other Clubs at the table, and Alice is responsible for the case where (V0+ ...
 V[N-1])%N == 0, she should guess clubs.

+The answer to this is: (playerNumber - Sum(observedValues)) % N

 When you consider this case with N=2, you'll see it reduces to the simple english solution above.

 I hope I've made a pretty complex riddle seem a little easier.
+Or checkout the source code yourself.